Worried your critical illness will leave you and your family in severe debt?

 You will need to be hospitalized for you to get to claim.

-This will provide a lump sum upon diagnosis of a critical illness.
+This will provide a lump sum upon diagnosis of a serious illness.

 You don’t need to be hospitalized.
-A diagnosis of a critical illness is enough for the insurance company to pay.
+The diagnosis is enough for the insurance company to pay.

 Use of the funds